dungeon-mastr/rules/README.md

 - the state of the game can be deterministically determined from the testnet4 blockchain
 - all major events generate a block tx
+- all changes or hashes of changes are recorded in bitcoin testnet4

 ## money